 A lumbar strain is an injury to the lower back, which results in damaged tendons and muscles that spasm and feel sore.

-Trauma can injure the tendons and muscles in the lower back.
+Trauma of great force can injure the tendons and muscles in the lower back.
 Pushing and pulling sports, such as weight lifting or football, can lead to a lumbar strain.
-In addition, sports that require sudden twisting of the lower back, such as in tennis, basketball, baseball, and golf, can lead to this injury.
+In addition, sports that require sudden twisting of the lower back, such as in basketball, baseball, and golf, can lead to this injury.
 Certain risk factors, such as excessive lower back curvature, forward-tilted pelvis, weak back and/or abdominal muscles, and tight hamstrings, can increase the risk for this injury.